Colorado GOP chair's embrace of Trump tactics splits party as he tries to boost his own campaign

 "If I hear something in the lines of you’re a king, or your breaking the rules to benefit yourself.
 If I heard the same thing about (Crank) I’d have the same problem," Zipperer said.

 But by the end of the event, it was a coin flip for Zipperer, who appreciated Williams' calm and talking points.
-While Williams can mirror Trump's fiery disposition in statements and social media posts, in front of an audience he is more even-keeled, Zipperer said.
+While Williams can mirror Trump's fiery disposition in statements and social media posts, in front of an audience he is more even-keeled.

 “If he’s lying, he’s tricking me,” he said, adding that he also really likes Crank.
 “It’s like trying to pick two step dads."